 all. summer. long.

 Some moms can’t wait for these summer months, and others dread it.
 Either way, you’ve got to find a way to prioritize self-care during the summer months.

 If your kids are school age and attend school, you no longer have a break during the day to do what you need or want to get done.
-If you are a homeschooling mom like me, your routine is still likely to change in the summer.
+If you are a mom that works from home or a homeschooling mom, your routine is still likely to change in the summer.

 While you probably have been more structured with a daily schedule during the school year, you may want a break from that for the summer months.

 Whatever your situation, taking time to care for yourself as a mom during the summer can help you to stay sane and healthy!
 So let’s look at how you can implement some self-care for yourself during the summer.

 1. Create a structure or routine even during the summer months.